 - First, do not overreact when a child is displaying disruptive behavior.
 This will likely escalate the situation.
 Calmly approach the child and get down on their level. - Ask the child to walk with you away from the group or situation that caused the behavior - Try having a conversation with the child and encourage them to provide details on what happened and what should have happened instead.
 Avoid using words like 'no' or 'don't.'
-Instead, talk through what the child could have done instead to redirect them. - · Ask the child - their feelings.
-If the incident involved another child, ask them how their actions affected anyone else. - If possible, pull the child aside to have a conversation instead of talking in front of a group of children - Be consistent in your conversations and messages.
-If you set an expectation the last time there was poor behavior, keep that expectation. - · Acknowledge the feelings of the child.
+Instead, talk through what the child could have done instead to redirect them. - Ask the child their feelings.
+If the incident involved another child, ask them how their actions affected anyone else. - If possible, have the child step aside to have a conversation instead of talking in front of a group of children - Be consistent in your conversations and messages.
+If you set an expectation the last time there was inappropriate behavior, keep that expectation. - Acknowledge the feelings of the child.
 Was this caused by something someone else did? - If the situation is recurring, pay attention to the warning signs.
 Do these behaviors happen before transitions?
 While the group is outside?
 While waiting in line? - Suggest that the child takes a break from what they are doing.
 Wisconsin Youth Company policy does not allow 'time-outs' or break times longer than three minutes.
-If a child is taking a break, they must still have an activity available such as a book, puzzle or fidget toy.
+If a child is taking a break, they must still have an activity available such as a book, puzzle or fidget toy to play with while continually being supervised by staff within program space.